LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Foundations/external-invocation.md

 If you want to learn more about OAuth 2.0, [learn more about it in this YouTube-Video](https://www.youtube.com/watch?v=CPbvxxslDTU).
 ### Authorization Process

-#### Generation of client_id & client_secret
+#### Generation of client_id and client_secret

-The generation of the `client_id` & `client_secret` happens during the [App Installation](conversational-cloud-applications-installing-conversational-cloud-applications.html) process.
+The generation of `client_id` and `client_secret` happens during the [App Installation](conversational-cloud-applications-installing-conversational-cloud-applications.html) process.
 Reach out to your account representative to perform this action, since there is no self-service available for this procedure.
 You need to provide a JSON that can be based on the following templates:

 ```json
 {